ganeswar-velvadapu/milan-24_25/README.md

   - Within the selected branch, filter students by batch to view the specific students.
 - **By Hostel**:
   - Alternatively, select a hostel to see students from that specific hostel.
+- **By Placement**:
+  - Alternatively, select a company to see students who got placed in that specific company.

 ### 3. **View and Chat with Peers**

 - **View Students**:
-  - Browse the list of students based on the selected filters (degree, branch, batch, or hostel).
+  - Browse the list of students based on the selected filters (degree, branch, batch, hostel or placement).
 - **Chat**:
   - Click on a student's profile or name to start a chat.
   - Use the chat interface to send and receive messages in real-time.
 The chat feature utilizes Socket.io for instant communication.